-So far we’ve confirmed a few raccoons and a bear.
+So far we’ve confirmed a few raccoons and a fox along with a bear.
 Scary, right?
-I know there’s more than just this, but hopefully they’ll stay far, far away!
+I know there’s more than just this, but hopefully, they’ll stay far, far away!

 This back area was just so plain so I added a few picture frames that I had on hand and painted them white.